David Shepherd CBE FRSA 1931 – 2017 British wildlife artist and conservationist

 David’s many awards included an Honorary Degree in Fine Arts by the Pratt Institute in New York (1971), the Order of the Golden Ark by HRH The Prince of The Netherlands (1973), Member of Honour of WWF and OBE (1979), FRSA (1986), Order of Distinguished Service, Zambia (1988), and June 2008 the CBE for services to conservation.

 In 2012 David was awarded the Conservation Award in the Wetnose Animal Aid Awards, followed by the True Englishman Award at the St George’s Day Club annual gathering in April that year.
 He was also invited to open Zambia’s first elephant orphanage nursery at a ceremony officiated by Dr Guy Scott, Vice-President of Zambia.
 It took him back to Zambia, which he considered to be his second home, and where he was able to spend precious time with his beloved elephants.

 Just last year David was awarded the Animal Hero Lifetime Achievement Award, receiving two standing ovations as he collected his award at the Grosvenor House Hotel, London.
 The applause left him speechless, which he acknowledged to be a rare thing.

-David lived with his wife Avril in West Sussex, and continued to paint every day until his recent illness.
+David lived with his wife Avril in West Sussex, and continued to paint every day until he became ill.
 His extraordinary passion for conservation is continued by his four daughters, nine grandchildren, and great grand-daughter.